SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | SEM | Working |

 Annotation: On 19/01/2023, ESA officially declared the "CHRIS" instrument's mission as completed.
 SEM, DEBIE and HRC data will still be acquired.

+Annotation: Since end of 2023, PROBA-1 does not seem to do any imaging anymore.
+No HRC traffic was seen, only SEM and DEBIE.

 ### PROBA-2 [[Norad 36037](https://celestrak.org/NORAD/elements/gp.php?CATNR=36037)]